illustration of cervix positions with arrows

 Cara Sumner is an accomplished writer with more than ten years of experience writing on subjects including skincare, sustainability, health, and wellness.
 Now, she’s dedicating her days to bringing more awareness and education to female reproductive health in her role at Natural Cycles.
 Cara holds a Master's Degree in Social Anthropology from Stockholm University and Minored in Female Studies/English Literature while getting her Bachelor of Arts Degree from Radford University in the States.
 On the weekends, you'll find her forest bathing in the woods around Stockholm.

 Did you know that your cervix changes position throughout your cycle?
-If you’re trying to get pregnant, your cervix position during your cycle can give you some important clues as to how fertile you are.
-So, get yourself comfortable, and we'll tell you everything you need to know!
+If you’re trying to get pregnant, your cervix position can give you some important clues as to how fertile you are.
+So, get yourself comfortable, and we'll take a look at how you can self-check and learn your cervix patterns, understand what those changes mean, and discover essential tips for maintaining optimal cervical health.

 What (and where) is your cervix?